openedx/openedx-webhooks/docs/install.rst

 Setup OAuth
 -----------

-JIRA
+Jira
 ~~~~

-OAuth authentication for JIRA requires a RSA keypair.
+OAuth authentication for Jira requires a RSA keypair.
 To set this up:

 1. Run ``openssl genrsa -out jira.pem``.
 This will generate a private key.
 2. Run ``openssl rsa -in jira.pem -pubout -out jira.pub``.
 This will generate the
     public key.
 3. Generate a random string to serve as the consumer key.
 For example, run
     ``python -c "import uuid; print(uuid.uuid4().hex)" > jira.uuid``.
-4. Configure an Application Link in JIRA.
+4. Configure an Application Link in Jira.
 The consumer key is the contents
     of ``jira.uuid``, and the public key is the contents of ``jira.pub``.
 5. Set RSA key and consumer key in Heroku environment: